 - Work effectively with individuals, families, groups and organizations, by having a foundational knowledge of the stages of human development and recognizing the value of social and cultural diversity.

-- Participate during a non-profit organization’s strategic planning, board governance, volunteer recruitment and advocacy.
+- Participate during a non-profit organization’s strategic planning, volunteer recruitment, advocacy and governance.

 - Utilize social media and technology for professional purposes, particularly with non-profit community-based organizations and their networking/stakeholder engagement activities.